myflashlab/facebook-ANE/README.md

   </iPhone>
 ```

-This extension works on Android SDK 11 or higher and iOS 6.1 or higher
+* This extension works on Android SDK 11 or higher and iOS 6.1 or higher
+* When compiling on Android, make sure you are always compiling in captive mode. shared mode won't work because in the extension we have overwritten some Adobe classes for the extension to work properly.
+* And again, when compiling on Android, sometimes, randomly you may see a compilation error!
+Just try again and it will be fine.
+It's a bug on Adobe's side as explained below.
+* When compiling with commonDependenciesV4.0.ane you will notice that your project compile time will take longer than usual (specially if you are on a windows 32-bit). unfortunaitly this happens because V4.0 of our dependency ane is using the latest version of Google services and Adobe compiler takes just too much time to compile .apk! we are hoping that Adobe will fix this issue soon with the new Air SDK.